bhartisinghal12/bhartisinghal12/README.md

 - Build interactive dashboards
 - Support strategic decision-making through analytics

-📊 My academic background in **finance** helps me understand the “why” behind the numbers, while my analytics training reveals the “how.”
+📊 My academic background in **finance** & **business analytics** helps me understand the “why” behind the numbers, while my analytics training reveals the “how.”
 This blend allows me to approach financial challenges from both **strategic and analytical** perspectives.

 🔍 I’m always exploring new ways to use data to solve real-world problems and create value through **data-driven innovation**.

----

 ### 📌 Interests
 - Business Intelligence